Dullens-Lab/Matlab-Particle-Tracking/README.md

 `lpass` Set to `true` to apply a gaussian filter with a strength calculated from the input image.
 Provide any positive integer for manual control of the gaussian kernel.
 Set to `false` to skip.
 For either auto or manual, if the strength of the filter is equal to 1 the image is assumed to be good enough amd gaussian filtering and will be skipped.

-`baseline` Reset any pixel values below `baseline` to 0.
+`baseline` Resets any pixel values below `baseline` to 0.
 Set to 'false' to skip.

 `display` Plot the image and pixel distribution at each stage of the filtering.
 Set to `false` or leave blank to skip.